elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 ## Logging manually

 You may want to log errors manually or even log information messages from JavaScript.
-To do so, `Elmahio` is actually a logging framework too:
+To do so, `Elmahio` is a logging framework too:

 ```javascript
 var logger = new Elmahio({